Become a Social Worker in Minnesota

 Licensed Social Worker (LSW) in Minnesota

-• Exams: ASWB bachelor’s exam
+• Exams: ASWB Bachelor’s exam

 Licensed Graduate Social Worker (LGSW) in Minnesota

-• Exams: ASWB master’s exam
+• Exams: ASWB Master’s exam

 Licensed Independent Social Worker (LISW) in Minnesota

-• Exams: ASWB advanced generalist exam
+• Exams: ASWB Advanced Generalist exam

 Licensed Independent Clinical Social Worker (LICSW) in Minnesota

-• Exams: ASWB clinical exam
+• Exams: ASWB Clinical exam

 Social Work Salaries in Minnesota

-Information on the above social work salaries in Minnesota was retrieved from the Bureau of Labor Statistics Occupational Employment and Wage Estimates: Minnesota in May 2022.
+Information on the above social work salaries in Minnesota was retrieved from the Bureau of Labor Statistics Occupational Employment and Wage Estimates: Minnesota in February 2026.

 Minnesota Social Work Scholarships